alejandrogarin/ADGCoreDataKit/README.md

 #### How do I do that?

-In the app I normally create an asyncronous data access "layer".
-This layer basically hides the implementation details of how the data is stored.
-It could be CoreData, a remote rest service, local text files, anything.
-This library is to use CoreData so I have a CoreData DAO where I can interact with the data.
+When writing the application I normally create an asyncronous data access layer, behind this layer I have a CoreData DAO that helps me to interact with the data.

 #### Quick example?